 - Step 7:

-- Click on CALIBRATION.
+- Click Calibration.

 - Step 8: